Priyanshiguptaaa/Priyanshiguptaaa/README.md

 <img  align='right' src="https://github.com/Priyanshiguptaaa/Priyanshiguptaaa/blob/main/computer.gif" width="530" height="420">
 <br>

-🎓 - I am a 3rd year Computer Science Undergraduate Student and my drive to develop is ignited by my passion to solve problems with technology.
+🎓 - I am a Final Year Computer Science Undergraduate Student and my drive to develop is ignited by my passion to solve problems with technology.
 <br>
 🌻 - I am interested in Artificial Intelligence and how it is shaping the global economy.
 <br>
-💡 - Also I'm keen to transform my ideas into websites and apps.
+💡 - Also I have interned with <b>Grroom IIT Bombay</b> for 3 months and contributed to their AI-fashion stylist model, <b>Nokia</b> for 6 months as a Data Science intern where I built a tool for Multilinguil Document Translation.
+Currently, I am working as a research Intern at <b>AI institute, Uofsc</b> on multimodal dialog systens and as a Deep Learning Engineer Intern at <b>Nvidia</b> on the Conversational AI team.
 <br>
-✨ - My research interests lie in the field of Natural Language Processing; currently working on Visual Commonsense and Reasoning.
+✨ - My research interests lie in the field of Natural Language Processing ( Commonsense Reasoning, Dialog Systems and Machine Translation ).
 <br>
-💻 - I'm working on my Competitive Programming Skills and learning Android App Development.
+💻 - I'm working on my Competitive Programming and Deep Learning Skills.
 <br>
 ⚡ - Visit my <a href="https://priyanshigupta.netlify.app/">website</a> to know more about me.
 <br>